 Causes of Overventilation in Newborns

-- Mechanical Ventilation: mechanical ventilators for newborns (also known as breathing machines) are automated devices which either assist the newborn with breathing or completely breath for them.
-Mechanical ventilators have displays which tell doctors and nurses exactly how much air is being delivered into the baby’s lungs.
+- Mechanical Ventilation: mechanical ventilators for newborns (also known as breathing machines) are automated devices that either assist the newborn with breathing or completely breathe for them.
+Mechanical ventilators have displays that tell doctors and nurses exactly how much air is being delivered into the baby’s lungs.
 They also have pressure gauges that allow doctors to constantly monitor the air pressure level in the lungs.
 Even with these advanced monitoring capabilities, however, overventilation can still occur with a neonatal breathing machine.
 The monitoring capabilities of the machine are only effective if the NICU team pays attention and knows how to interpret them.
-Sometimes an inexperienced NICU staff may misinterpret or overact to data on the breathing machines and increase the oxygen levels too much.
+Sometimes, an inexperienced NICU staff member may misinterpret or overreact to data on the breathing machines and increase the oxygen levels too much.
 The danger with mechanical ventilators is that small adjustments can quickly cause acute drops in CO2 levels in the blood (hypocarbia).

 Risk Factors for Overventilation Birth Injuries